Laura devastated a narrow path north of the Gulf Coast, sparing some population centers

 “We just got incredibly lucky,” she said.
 “It’s a good problem to have.”

-Hurricane Laura was downgraded to Tropical Storm Laura by Thursday afternoon.
+Hurricane Laura was downgraded to a tropical storm by Thursday afternoon.
 By day’s end, it had pushed north into Arkansas and is expected to sweep through the Tennessee Valley and the Mid-Atlantic from Friday into Saturday, bringing with it flash flooding and pockets of damaging winds.

 Tornado watches were in effect from central and southeast Arkansas southward through western Mississippi and southeast Louisiana.
 Forecasters said the storm is likely to generate some strong thunderstorms in both the Tennessee Valley and Mid-Atlantic, including some tornadoes, especially south and east of its track.